alyf-de/working_time/README.md

 - Creates ERPNext **Timesheets**
 - Creates ERPNext **Attendances**
 - Report of actual vs. expected working time per Employee
+- Sends email reminders to employees for submitting their draft working time entries
+    - If a draft working time entry is older than 3 days, and
+    - on the last working day of the month

 ## Setup